joeldom/joeldom/README.md

 - ⚡ Fun fact: ...
 -->

-What I'm doing now...
+### What I'm doing now...

-- 🔭 I’m currently working on ... my personal site and suplimental assets as well as some freelance design.
+- 🔭 I’m currently working on ... <a href="https://joeldom.github.io/redesign/" target="_blank">my site</a> + suplimental assets as well as some freelance design.
-- 🌱 I’m currently learning ... python for data structures & ingestion as well as java for generative designs.
+- 🌱 I’m currently learning ... <a href="https://joeldom.github.io/redesign/sandbox" target="_blank">Video/SVG animation</a>, Python + API data structures, as well as Nextjs, Vue, more Nodejs.
-- 👯 I’m looking to collaborate on ... branding or UI, assets for YouTube & Twitch
+- 👯 I’m looking to collaborate on ... branding or UI, assets for <a href="https://www.youtube.com/@JoelDombek/" target="_blank">YouTube</a> & <a href="https://www.twitch.tv/joeldombek" target="_blank">Twitch</a>
-- 🤔 I’m looking for help with ... sound mixing, motion grahpics and video editing, angular, typescript
+- 🤔 I’m looking for help with ... sound mixing, motion grahpics & video editing, docker, typescript
 - 💬 Ask me about ... color systems, type, .scss, content and data organization
 - 📫 How to reach me: ... <a href="https://twitter.com/joeldombek" target="_blank">@joeldombek</a> on  twitter

+  more to come...